OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-07.md

 Calamity upon calamity will come, and rumour upon rumour.
 They will seek a vision from a prophet, but the law will be lost from the priest, and counsel from the elders.

 ## Ezekiel 7:27
-The king will mourn, the prince will be clothed with despair, and the hands of the people of the land will tremble.
+The king will lament, the prince will be enveloped in despair, and the hands of the people of the land will tremble.
 I will deal with them according to their conduct, and by their own standards I will judge them.
 Then they will know that I am the Lord.’”